 Armani as is wear?

-My point is that despite the general scuttlebutt or butt-scuttle, prey-a-porter or port-a-potty, of this case it is super hush-hush and on the down low wink wink what it is that who I first wrote about as John Doe or sometimes DiJon or DiJuan Doe and sometimes Doa but we now now as Sean Berry ’14 but not Sean Berry the singer nor Sean Barry #22 ’13 or Wade Barry tight end — I think — there is a serious amount of rumor and mystery here.
+My point is that despite the general scuttlebutt of this case it is super hush-hush and on the down low wink wink what it is that who I first wrote about as John Doe and sometimes but we now now as Sean Berry ’14 but not Sean Berry the singer nor Sean Barry #22 ’13 or Wade Barry tight end — I think — there is a serious amount of rumor and mystery here.

 I met with Chief of Police Dennis Burns on this and a not-necessarily related matter on December 1, 2014 and he told me, to the best of his knowledge that there is no current or recent Gunn student being charged with a graffiti hate crime.
-I was told that my whistle-blower cover-up theory was wrong and there was no connection between what Berry (who I only knew of as “Doe”) wrote and the rumors of a Gunn classified employee texting naked photos of students.
-In the same meeting I was re-assured by Chief that the merits of the long-time PAPD officer caught texting a sexy photo of a female suspect far outweighed the demerits of this purportedly isolated incident, but I digress.
+I was told that my whistle-blower cover-up theory was wrong and there was no connection between what Berry (who I only knew of as “Doe”) wrote other rumors making the rounds.
+I

-Yet, Breena Kerr or Brenna Kerr but not Brianna the Cur of the Daily Post (but not the Palo Alto Daily news, priceless) reports, and this is the headline
+Yet, Breena Kerr or Brenna Kerr of the Daily Post (but not the Palo Alto Daily news, priceless) reports, and this is the headline

 TEEN GOES TO JAIL FOR RACIST GRAFFITI.

-No, Breena (sic), he is to be sentenced on January 26 and is likely to have to take a class, not at Gunn, and maybe taking notes with pencil and paper not spray can and shingles, on sensitivity or discrimination or Hoo Flung Do or Speedy Gonzalez or Foreskin Man and spend his weekends stabbing Snickers wrappers with a long pole and a nail and again, pointedly not an aerosol, or stickers or stencils but I firmly believe, hours into this, that he is more Eminem will the real Slim Shady please stand up please stand up than Daniel Burros or David Duke.”Bias prevention training” is the term used in Elena Kadvany’s report.
+No, Brenna, he is to be sentenced on January 26 and is likely to have to take a class, not at Gunn, and maybe taking notes with pencil and paper not spray can and shingles, on sensitivity or discrimination or and spend his weekends stabbing Snickers wrappers with a long pole and a nail and again, pointedly not an aerosol, or stickers or stencils but I firmly believe, hours into this, that he is more Eminem will the real Slim Shady please stand up please stand up than Daniel Burros or David Duke.”Bias prevention training” is the term used in Elena Kadvany’s report.